tolyaganzin/ChromeExtantionAPI/README.md

-# toDoPizdato
+# Chrome extantion API
-Face It chrome extention
+Face It chrome extention work with API server
 ###How to use extention? (else ask developer!)

 - [x] chrome